 You are received by our representative at Ho Chi Minh Airport and transferred to the hotel.
 You have the rest of the day to relax and explore the city.

 Ho Chi Minh is a fast developing metropolis and is very much the pulsing heart and soul of Vietnam.
 Like so many Asian cities, it is filled with contrasts of time old traditions alongside rapid modernisation.
 The gentle flow of Tai Chi practiced in the parks seems surreal as the rest of city buzzes all around, ladies in their Ao Dais (Vietnamese national costume) whiz by on their mopeds and the fast pace and vibrant energy continues unabated.
 The local markets are very lively and the city is dotted with trendy bars and restaurants.

 Day at Leisure to explore on your own.

-Visit the Reunification Palace, the historic monument that marked the end of the Vietnam War.
+Optional Tour : Visit the Cu Chi Tunnels.
+Later, proceed to Reunification Palace, the historic monument that marked the end of the Vietnam War.
 Then visit the War Museum that comprises a series of eight themed rooms in several buildings showcasing war equipment.
 See Notre Dame Cathedral with its distinctive French architecture and pass through Ben Thanh market.